breadboard-ai/breadboard/seeds/graph-runner/README.md

 A graph is nothing without nodes.
 Graph nodes are also sometimes called vertices, but here, we'll stick with the term 'node'.

 In this world, each node is a function.
 When run, this function takes in a bag of properties (a `Record<string, unknown>` in TypeScript) and returns a bag of properties.
-The idea behind making nodes functions was that it should be very easy to write one, and the contract is very simple to implement.
+The idea behind making nodes functions was that it should be very easy to write one.

 ```mermaid
 %%{init: 'themeVariables': { 'fontFamily': 'Fira Code, monospace' }}%%